ztsv-av/math-cs-ml/Mathematics/Probability/Law of Total Probability.md

+# The Law of Total Probability

 The Law of Total Probability is a fundamental concept in probability theory that describes how to calculate the probability of an event by considering all possible ways in which the event can occur.
 It is also known as the Law of Total Probability or the Partition Theorem.

-The Law of Total Probability states that if we have a sample space S and a set of events B1, B2, ..., Bn that partition S (meaning that they are mutually exclusive and their union is S), then the probability of any event A can be expressed as the sum of the probabilities of A given each of the possible outcomes of the partition events:
+The Law of Total Probability states that if we have a sample space S and a set of events $B_1, B_2, ..., B_n$ that partition S (meaning that they are mutually exclusive and their union is S), then the probability of any event A can be expressed as the sum of the probabilities of A given each of the possible outcomes of the partition events:

 $$P(A) = P(A | B1)P(B1) + P(A | B2)P(B2) + ... + P(A | Bn)P(Bn)$$